 The major difficulty in solving the Equation 5 stems from the excessive degrees of freedom of an articulated figure.
 A reasonable human model for computer animation has about 40 degrees of freedom.
-We specify much fewer constraints, compared to the degrees of freedom to determine.
+We have much fewer constraints, compared to the degrees of freedom to determine.
 Furthermore, the unknown camera parameters complicate the problem.
-Typical numerical solvers such as conjugate gradient methods show the best convergence property when the objective function has a quadratic form [17].
-The Equation 5 has a combination of parameters for both camera and articulated body configuration.
+Typical numerical solvers such as conjugate gradient methods show the best convergence property when the objective function has a quadratic form [19].
+The Equation 5 is a combined form of parameters for both camera and articulated body configuration.
 We handle the two different sets of parameters separately during optimization to acquire better convergence.
-We alternatingly optimize the camera posture and the body configuration while fixing the other.
+We alternately optimize the camera posture and the body configuration while fixing the other.
 Figure 4 shows this iterative process of acquiring both camera and body configuration, simultaneously.

-It is well-known that a good initial guess for optimization problem is important to obtain a good solution with better convergence [8, 7, 17].
+It is well-known that a good initial guess for numerical optimization is important to obtain a good solution with better convergence [9, 8, 19].
 In our reconstruction method, we use the timewarped reference motion as the initial estimate of the target posture.
-Since our camera model has four degrees of freedom, we select three coplannar points lying on the center of pelvis and both hip joints of the articulated figure, respectively, to estimate the initial camera configuration with least squares approximation.
+Since our camera model has four degrees of freedom, we select three coplanar points lying on the center of pelvis and both hip joints of the articulated figure, respectively, to estimate the initial camera configuration with least squares approximation.